Helpful VALTOCO resources

 This guide can help patients understand how to use VALTOCO, what individualized dosing looks like, and the programs available to them.

-Demo device with Instructions for Use
+Instructions for Use (IFU)

 Download resources individually below or download the entire resource kit.